 During the Napoleonic Wars, the Netherlands had control of the island.
 When the French took the Netherlands, the British worried that the French would gain control of this strategically placed land.
 The British began to occupy the coastal areas in 1796.
-On Valentine’s Day 1815, the British took over the entire island.
-They exiled Sri Vikrama Rajasinha the last monarch, to India.
+On Valentine’s Day, 1815, the British took over the entire island.
+They exiled Sri Vikrama Rajasinha, the last monarch, to India.

 Since then, a 26-year civil war has left its scars on the country.
 Eventually, Sri Lanka Armed Forces defeated the Liberation Tigers of Tamil Eelam in 2009.
 Steps are now being taken to mend ethnic divisions between the Sinhalese and the Tamils.
 It isn’t perfect yet, but there are signs of lasting peace at last.

 The island is home to many ethnicities, cultures and languages.
 The majority of the population are Sinhalese and Buddhist.
 Nonetheless, the Tamils continue to play an influential role in the island’s history.
-Many minority groups also live (generally peacefully) on the island including Malays, Moors, Burghers, Chinese, and aboriginal Vedda.
+Many minority groups also live (generally peacefully) on the island, including Malays, Moors, Burghers, Chinese, and aboriginal Vedda.

 There are also some remarkable ancient constructions in Sri Lanka.
 Sigiriya is the famous rock “Fortress in the Sky”, built between 477 and 495 AD.
 Sigiriya has an extensive network of moats and ramparts.
 There is evidence of gardens, ponds, pavilions, and palaces within.

-Additionally, the 1,600-year-old Sigiriya frescoes are an example of ancient Sri Lankan art at its best.
+Additionally, the 1,600-year-old Sigiriya frescoes are an example of ancient Sri Lankan art at their best.
 UNESCO declares them as a World Heritage Site.
 Biso Kotuwa, an eccentric construction inside a dam.
 It is a technological marvel of precise mathematics allowing water to flow to the outside, keeping the dam at minimum pressure.
-Sri Lanka was the first country in the world to establish a dedicated hospital, in the 4th century.
+Sri Lanka was the first country in the world to establish a dedicated hospital in the 4th century.